mjkang920/railnet_opt/README.md

-# railnet_opt — Railway Resilience Optimization
+# Resilience Assessment and Decision Support for Complex Rail Networks

 An optimization framework for enhancing railway resilience through **critical scenario analysis** and **dynamic train rescheduling**.